-I am a Doctoral Candidate at the Tufts University and The Jackson Laboratory joint program in Mammalian Genetics and a National Science Foundation Graduate Research Fellow.
+I am a Doctoral Candidate at the Tufts University and The Jackson Laboratory joint program in Mammalian Genetics and an ACM SIGHPC Computational & Data Science Fellow.
 My Ph.D. research in the Dumont Lab focuses on using genetically diverse mice and bioinformatics approaches to produce high-quality estimates of mutation rate variation in populations and relate this molecular phenotype to infertility and reproductive health.
 I previously completed a M.S. degree in Evolutionary Biology at George Mason University with Dr. Rebecca Forkner using community science and herbarium specimens to investigate the impacts of climate change on the timing of plant and insect reproductive phenology.

 I am also involved in bioinformatics and data science education as an instructor with The Carpentries and through developing university data science curricula.